-This field is available when Size distribution or Number density distribution is selected as the Axis variable.
+This field is available when Size distribution or Number density distribution is selected as the Y-axes variable.
 Enter one or a series of numbers in the field, separated by a space.

-"P_09: Precipitation of Al-Sc AL3SC with Assumption of Sphere and Cuboid Morphologies" on page 173
+"P_09: Precipitation of Al-Sc AL3SC with Assumption of Sphere and Cuboid Morphologies" on page 168

-For example, if you enter 100.0 1000.0 1.0E7 in the field:
+If you open the example P_09, then change the Time settings on the PSD Plot Renderer to be 100.0 1000.0 1.0E7: